sstsimulator/sst-docs/docs/tools/commandLine/sst-config.md

 ## Understanding the SST configuration file
 When SST-Core is compiled, it generates a configuration file.
 This file can be found in `$SSTCORE_BUILD_DIR/etc/sst/sstsimulator.conf`.
 As elements are registered with SST using `sst-register`, information about those elements is added to this same file.
 The file is separated into sections called *groups*.
 Each group has a name which is enclosed in square brackets.
 Any lines following a group name belong to the most recently declared group.
 Common groups that can be found in the file include:
-* **SSTCore** Information about the core compilation including compiler and linker flags, compiler version, python version and flags, etc.
+* **SSTCore** Information about the core compilation including compiler and linker flags, compiler version, Python version and flags, etc.
 * **SST_ELEMENT_SOURCE** When element libraries register their source code location with SST, the paths are captured in this group.
-* **SST_ELEMENT_TESTS** This group records the location of testsuites that have been registered with SST and is used by the SST test infrastructure to locate available tests.
+* **SST_ELEMENT_TESTS** This group records the location of test suites that have been registered with SST and is used by the SST test infrastructure to locate available tests.
 * **SST_ELEMENT_LIBRARY** If you have built and installed elements from the sst-elements repository, you will see this group.
 It contains the library install path.
 Other elements should be registered to their own groups, for example the sst-external-element repository registers its `simpleExternalElement` library under a group of the same name: `simpleExternalElement`.